 Gospel: Matthew 11:1-13 “Are you the one that is to come?”
 John the Baptist asks Jesus from prison.
 And so John reveals that even he—rough, gruff, uncompromising John the Baptist—has his moments of doubt and uncertainty.
 Some find that shocking.

-(On Matthew 3:1-12) “Repent,” said the Baptist, “for the kingdom of heaven has come near.’”
+For the gospel: Matthew 3:1-12 “Repent,” said the Baptist, “for the kingdom of heaven has come near.’”
 And it seems that they did.

 The First Sunday in Advent, 2016.
 A Sermon preached in All Saints’ Chapel, Sewanee, by Mother Julia Gatta

 In the northern hemisphere, Advent falls during the darkest weeks of the year.
 And for us this year, the darkness of Advent is intensified by our post-election situation, a season of deep spiritual and moral darkness.

 It was more years ago than I care readily to admit, but I can still remember vividly the morning of my ordination to the diaconate.

 The Commemoration of All Faithful Departed, which we celebrate today, has a somewhat different history and a different character from yesterday’s high festival.

 The prophet Jeremiah isn’t generally associated with being particularly upbeat or cheerful.

 At the heart of his gospel Saint Luke presents us with a collection of four parables (Luke 15:1-16:8).
 They come in two pairs.